 EME basics

-Radio hams have been bouncing signals off the moon, and hence having QSOs across the world via the moon, for the past seventy years.
+Radio amateurs have been bouncing signals off the moon, and hence having QSOs across the world via the moon, for the past seventy years.
 It’s termed moonbounce or EME (Earth-Moon-Earth communications).

 Bouncing signals off the moon - an introduction

-The attraction of moonbounce is obvious: just to be able to say, “I bounce signals off the Moon”, has kudos.
-It’s got to at least get the response, “Really, how interesting”, before the listener changes subject.
+The attraction of moonbounce is obvious.
+Just to be able to say, “I bounce signals off the Moon”, has kudos.
+It’s got to at least get the response, “Really, how interesting”, if accompanied with a bit of a blank look.
+It’s technically complex and very niche.

 Bouncing signals off the moon